 The film that started the whole Svema craze with the Film Photography Project, Svema Foto 200. Свема is a film stock that is relatively unknown here in North America unless you are of course fans of the Film Photography Podcast.
 The name comes from the combination of two Russian words, Светочувствительные Материалы, translated means Photosensitive Materials.
+While Svema collapsed when the Soviet Union died in the 1990s, another Eastern European film manufacture, Astrum, continues the legacy of Svema using some of the old machinery in a new factory in Shostka, Ukraine.
 Now I did try a roll or two of Foto 200 when it first dropped in the FPP store and never could get the hang of it but like my earlier experiences with the 100 and 400 flavours, I figured I was not developing it correctly.
 So what better way to turn me onto the film that Leslie Lazenby loves than run it through a review!

 Type: Panchromatic B&W

 Film Base: Polyester

 Roll 01 – Kodak D-76

 Foto 200 certainly starting off strong with D-76 and I can truly see why people view this film as magical, and that’s just with D-76!
 There’s certainly a graininess to the film but it adds to the overall image, a dimensionality not a distraction.
 Not to mention it allows for sharp images.
 There’s a certain deep contrast to the images which again all for some rich tones.
 You can see in some images the red-sensitivity to the film with the dark blue sky and that’s without any sort of contrast filter, just a circular polarizer to cut down glare from the early morning sun.